-FY 2023 Plan Program Goal / Anticipated Impact 35,000 individuals will be assisted with basic living necessities at the Learning & Outreach Centers.
-98% of Art and Spirituality Center participants will feel a general sense of well-being and improved quality of life after completing their workshop(s).
+FY 2024 Plan Program Goal / Anticipated Impact 35,000 individuals will be assisted with basic living necessities at the Learning & Outreach Centers.
+85% of students will maintain a 2.5 grade point average or higher.
+Provide services 7,000 individuals through Art and Spirituality Center programs.
+99% of Art for Healing participants will report an improved sense of well-being as a result of completing their workshop(s).
 Planned Activities Our programs will continue to partner with local community-based organizations to achieve their goals.
 Some partners include school districts, food banks, and family resource centers.